NLeSC/pycoeman/README.md

 </ParCommands>
 ```

-#### Parallel commands in remote hosts with ssh
+#### Remote execution using ssh

-The tool `coeman-par-ssh` is used to run parallel commands in remote hosts.
-The commands to run are specified by the parallel commands XML configuration file.
-And the hosts to use are specified by the hosts XML file.
+The tools with the suffix `-ssh` are used to run commands in remote hosts.
+In addition to the XML configuration file, the user needs to specify the hosts
+XML file.
+The host XML file has a `<Host>` XML element per each host and five nested XML elements: the `<name>` to define host name, `<user>`
+user name at the remote host, `<setenv>` to set environment before each command execution at the remote host, `<numcommands>` to define the number of
+commands executed in simultaneously, and `<exedir>` specifies the root directory for each command's execution directory (each command will then use
+`<exedir>/<commandId>` as execution directory).
 An example of the hosts XML file follows:

 ```
 <Hosts>